openactive/developer-documentation/data-model/types/openinghoursspecification.md

 # OpeningHoursSpecification

-This type is derived from [https://schema.org/OpeningHoursSpecification](https://schema.org/OpeningHoursSpecification).
+This type is derived from [https://schema.org/OpeningHoursSpecification](https://schema.org/OpeningHoursSpecification), which means that any of this type's properties within schema.org may also be used.

 ## **Fields**